StackVista/stackstate-docs/use/metrics/golden_signals.md

 ### Errors

-StackState allows you to monitor on any specific HTTP error code or one of the 4xx or 5xx error groups, as explained above.
+StackState can monitor on any specific HTTP error code or one of the 4xx or 5xx error groups, as explained above.
 If your SLO specifies a limit for the rate of errors in your system, you can [add a check](#checks).

 ![HTTP 5xx error rate](../../.gitbook/assets/v51_http-error-rate.png)